Irony: Judge Judith

 superior court to compel an

-appraisal and appoint an
+appraisal and appoint an umpire.

-umpire.
-Allstate opposed the
+Allstate opposed the petition on

-petition on the ground of
+the ground of prematurity, arguing

-appraisal was inappropriate
+an appraisal was inappropriate

 until and unless the extent of

-covered loss was established,
+covered loss was established, on

-on which a value could be
+which a value could be

 determined.
 Allstate advised the